brent-hartwig/deploy-nifi-scripts/README.md

 nifiScriptBackupLimit=3
 ```

-\* While this project uses the [Gradle SSH Plugin](https://gradle-ssh-plugin.github.io/) to meet a NiFi deployment need common to multiple MarkLogic Data Hub projects, the plugin may be used to copy other files to other remote servers.
+\* While this project uses the [Gradle SSH Plugin](https://gradle-ssh-plugin.github.io/) to meet a common NiFi deployment need, the plugin may be used for additional deployment needs requiring one to copy files and execute commands on remote servers.